 Use this map to find all places mentioned in the article below.

-After your meal, dart across the street, and take a bus back toward the city center, getting off at Cházár András utca near the City Park.
-This area is teeming with grand residential homes that hide on quiet side streets.
-Zugló's fresh air and proximity to the city attracted Budapest's upper crust in the late 19th century – first, they built summer houses to escape downtown's heat waves, then many of them moved out here permanently.
-During communism, these lavish houses were nationalized and parceled up into smaller apartments, or became consulates, as many of them still are.
+When you're done, dart across the street and take a bus back toward the city center, getting off at Cházár András utca, not far from the City Park.
+This area is teeming with beautiful houses hidden on quiet side streets.
+Zugló's fresh air and proximity to the city drew Budapest's upper crust in the late 19th century – first, they built summer homes to escape downtown's heat waves, then many moved out here permanently.
+During the Communist era (1947-1989), these lavish houses were nationalized and parceled up into smaller apartments, or became consulates as many of them still are.

-The red-bricked art deco building on the other end of Cházár András Street is one of Budapest's top high schools (before WWII, it was a Jewish school, hence the Star of David and the delicate menorah patterns on the facade).
+The red-bricked Art Deco building on the far end of Cházár András Street is one of Budapest's top high schools (before WWII, it was a Jewish school, hence the Star of David and the delicate menorah patterns on the facade).
 Turn right, and saunter down Abonyi Street, taking in these handsome mini palazzos along the way.
-My favorite eye candy is the medieval castle-lookalike on the corner of Abonyi and Zichy Géza Streets, imposing even in its state of disrepair.
+My favorite eye candy is the medieval castle-lookalike on the corner of Abonyi and Zichy Géza Streets, imposing even in its current state of disrepair.

-If you enjoy art nouveau architecture and don't mind a 10-minute detour, turn right and then onto Stefánia Road, the main artery of Zugló, to reach the Geological and Geophysical Institute of Hungary, a masterpiece of Ödön Lechner, Hungary's most famous architect.
-The stunning building features curvilinear motifs and Hungarian Atlas figures (!) atop the light-blue ceramic roof.
+If you enjoy Art Nouveau architecture and don't mind a 10-minute detour, turn right and onto Stefánia Road to reach the Geological and Geophysical Institute of Hungary.
+Designed by Hungary's famous architect, Ödön Lechner, the impressive building features curvilinear motifs and Hungarian Atlas figures atop the light-blue ceramic roof.

-Széchenyi Bath is just a stone's throw away from Pántlika, in case that's the thermal bath of your choice.
-The City Park is also home to the Vajdahunyad Castle, a bombastic edifice modeled after a Transylvanian medieval castle.
-Inside it is the Museum of Hungarian Agriculture, which may not sound like a must-see, but it's actually one of the most memorable museums in Budapest in all of its quirkiness; in fact, we even wrote an ode to it.
-Parts of the City Park are currently under construction, as it's being transformed into a museum quarter as part of the Liget Projekt.
+Széchenyi Baths is just a stone's throw away from here, in case that's your thermal bath of choice.
+The City Park is also home to the Vajdahunyad Castle, a bombastic building modeled after, among others, a Transylvanian medieval castle.
+Inside it is the Museum of Hungarian Agriculture, which doesn't sound like a must-see but it has a fascinating permanent exhibit in all of its quirkiness; we even wrote an ode to the museum.
+The recently completed House of Music and the Museum of Ethnography are both must-sees for architecture fans.

-Don't leave Zugló without paying a visit to Heroes' Square, an impressive colonnade with historic Hungarian figures and a towering obelisk.
-Two major museums enclose the area: the Museum of Fine Arts has a world-class collection of Italian Renaissance paintings, while the Műcsarnok (Kunsthalle) is best known for its top-notch temporary exhibits.
+Don't leave Zugló without seeing Heroes' Square, a sweeping plaza peppered with historic Hungarian figures and a triumphal column.
+Two major museums flank the square: the Museum of Fine Arts has a world-class collection of Italian Renaissance paintings while the Műcsarnok (Kunsthalle) is best known for its high quality temporary exhibits.

-From here, you can take the century-old Millennium Underground / M1 back to downtown, or, if you have limitless energy, visit the Budapest Zoo, just steps away, offering plenty of Instagrammable animals and also buildings.
-Not far from the Zoo's entrance is Édes Mackó, a kürtőskalács vendor, where they prepare these wonderful caramel-glazed doughs the traditional way – over charcoal.
+From here, you can take the century-old Millennium Underground / M1 back to downtown, or, if you have limitless energy, first visit the Budapest Zoo, just steps away.
+Not far from the Zoo's entrance is Édes Mackó, a kürtőskalács vendor that cooks these caramel-glazed chimney cakes the traditional way – over charcoal.